 - Loud sounds caused by tinnitus can interfere with your ability to concentrate or hear actual sounds, which leads to brain fog, confusion and trouble focusing.
 It might also cause problems with speech, especially in children.
 (8)

 - Tinnitus might also get worse with age and is most common among older adults who suffer from general hearing loss.
+Some 27 percent of older and elderly adults report having tinnitus, many of them seemingly due to factors like loud workplaces.
 (9) The elderly commonly experience tinnitus and hearing loss due to symptoms associated with circulatory problems, inflammation and nerve damage.

 Tinnitus is classified in several ways depending on the symptoms it causes: